gordonnzhuu/ec535-final-project/README.md

 # ec535-final-project

-Project: Computer vision
+### Project: Real-time Food Classifier

-Goal: Detect different types of foods and show nutrition facts of each food
+### Goal: Used a Raspberry Pi 5 and webcam to detect and classify foods using a lightweight neural network Tensorflow Lite

-Hardware: Raspberry Pi/Beaglebone + Camera
+### Hardware: Raspberry Pi 5, Logitech C270 webcam

-Software: OpenCV + Python
+### Software: Raspberry Pi OS, Tensorflow Lite, OpenCV, Python

-Model architecture: MobileNet V1.0
+### Model Architecture: MobileNet V1.0
-Model: Tensorflow Lite
+### Model: Tensorflow Lite

 # how to use